How to Write an Event Planning Proposal (+Templates)

 5) Ask the right questions

-Then, tailor your proposal to show how you can meet their needs and improve on their past experiences.
-It’s all about showing that you’re paying attention and ready to deliver what they actually want.
+Tailor your proposal to show how you’ll meet their needs and improve on any challenges they’ve faced before.
+This shows you’re attentive and ready to deliver exactly what they’re looking for.

 Dominika Krukowska